polterguy/magic.web.markdown-articles/README.md

 and then adds the semantic content from your Markdown file into its **[.blog]** node, before the default URL resolver executes, which at that point can reference values from your blog, such as its content, title, etc.

+The URL dynamically ends up resolving to the filename of whatever article the user is requesting.
+A URL of for instance _"/articles/foo"_ resolves to the file _"/etc/articles/foo.md"_.